Special thanks to contributing members of Waterfront Park and Louisville Public Media.

 New this year will be Waterfront KidsDay, a dedicated area for kids and families to do hands-on activities and fun.
 Waterfront KidsDay will be open from 5 p.m. to 8 p.m. during each month’s show and is made possible with support from Francis Parker School and Kentucky Science Center.

 Since its inception in 2002, WFPK Waterfront Wednesday has been one of the most well-attended and recognized events in Louisville.
 Taking place on the last Wednesday of each month from April to September, the event has played host to some of the biggest names in music.
 (See below for a full list of past performers.)

 These free concerts on the Big Four Lawn offer a gorgeous view of the river and the Big Four Bridge are the perfect way to experience the good life at Waterfront Park.
-Move, groove, and live it up amidst a family-friendly atmosphere.
-Local food trucks, a cash bar, and other food options are available.
+Move, groove, and live it up amidst a family-friendly atmosphere – Local food trucks and festival food and a cash bar.
 The lawn opens at 5 pm and music begins at 6 pm.